Building Seventh Chords

 Instead of thinking that a M7 interval is 5 ½ steps and that a m7 is 5 steps, it is much simpler to measure them by saying a M7 is one half step smaller than an octave, and a m7 is a whole step smaller than an octave.
 If we leaped up an octave from our root note F#, how far is the seventh interval note E below that F#?
 You will see that it is a whole step below F# (or if you know your white keys you don’t even need to look at a keyboard - since E and F are always a half step, E and F# will be a whole step).
 So, as the note stands now without any accidental on it, E is only a minor seventh above F#, since it is a whole step below the F# octave note.

-To make this into a M7, we need the E to be a half step higher, a half step below F#, which is the note E#.
-Be careful if you are using the keyboard, since it is easy to fall into the trap of calling this note F instead.
+To make this into a M7, we need the E to be a half step higher, only a half step below F#.

 That is all you need to do: stack the notes, match the fifth, adjust the accidental on the third, then build the seventh.
 Master this method, using the matching technique for fifths, measuring thirds by knowing the distance between those letters without accidentals on the white keys, and measuring sevenths by using seconds, and you will find that your speed and accuracy improves greatly.